rsocket/rsocket/Protocol.md

 Frame types outside REQUEST, CANCEL, ERROR, and PAYLOAD do not have assigned (nor implied) positions.

-For resumption to take place, both sides (client and server) need to resend frames that were sent earlier, but were not received on the other side.
-To enable this, both sides retain a sequence of most-recent transmitted frames.
 When a client sends a RESUME frame, it sends two implied positions: the last frame that was received from the server; the earliest frame position it still retains.
-Now the server makes a determination on whether resumption is possible: have all frames past the client's last-received position been retained? and has the client retained all frames past the server's last-retained position.
-If resumption is possible, the server sends a RESUME_OK frame, indicating its last-received position.
-Now both the client and the server each re-send frames as necessary.
+The server can make a determination on whether resumption is possible: have all frames past the client's last-received position been retained? and has the client retained all frames past the server's last-retained position.
+If resumption is allowed to continue, the server sends a RESUME_OK frame, indicating its last-received position.

 ### Client Lifetime Management